gleydson404/semantix-test/README.md

 # Semantix Test
-This repository is a challenge sended by Semantix.
+This repository is a challenge sent by Semantix.
-The objective of this challenge, is analyse and extract information from [NASA request datasetl](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html).
+The objective of this challenge, is analyze and extract information from [NASA request dataset](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html).
-There is two datasets on this link, i opted to handle one by execution.
-So, if wich to execute the script to check results from both, stay tuned on 'results' folder, because all folders and files there can be overwritten.
+There is two datasets on this link, and i opted to handle one by execution.
+So, if you wish to execute the script to check results from both files available on dataset, stay tuned on 'results' folder, because all sub-folders and files there can be overwritten.

 ### Installation

 Once you have cloned this repository, you just need to install [Docker](https://docs.docker.com/install/]) and [Docker Compose](https://docs.docker.com/compose/).

-After intall and configure Docker, you should run:
+After install and configure Docker, you should run:

 ```
 docker-compose run --rm ps bash